-You and your family will have a chance to see your host family’s informational sheet and to communicate with the host family by phone or email prior to departure.
+Generally, homestay placements are announced 2-4 weeks before program arrival.
+You and your family will have a chance to see your homestay's informational sheet and to communicate with them by phone or email prior to departure.
 The exact date of this placement is impossible to predict, because so many factors go into making a good placement.
-If you have been accepted into a program, you will have a host family placement in time to obtain a visa and travel.
+If you have been accepted into a program, you will have a homestay placement in time to obtain a visa and travel.

 Many of the college entrance exams that are given in the United States are available abroad at designated test centers.
 Please visit the College Board website for information on taking these exams overseas and to find exam locations and dates.
 Please be aware that CIEE will not schedule these exams for you and that the SAT/AP exam test centers may not be in your host town/city.
 Transportation and accommodation for testing are the responsibility of the participant.
 It is important to inform your Local Coordinator well in advance, since it may take some time to arrange travel permission.

 Foreign grading systems are quite different, so evaluating them on the American grading scale is often difficult.
 The student’s GPA should not be affected by the courses taken abroad; however, the ultimate decision is up to the student’s home school in the United States.
-It is important that you involve your U.S. high school throughout the pre-departure process, as credit and grade transferring vary with every school.
-Please see the “School Credit” section for more information.
+It is important that you involve your U.S. high school early in the pre-departure process, as credit and grade transfer vary with every school.
+You can find more information about academics here.

 CIEE offers a multilayered support network, available to both students and parents during the program.
 This network includes: